- You can still have a funeral or visitation during this pandemic

 Funeral Home Precautions

 We are taking the growing coronavirus pandemic very seriously.
-Our funeral home is constantly being cleaned and disinfected to try and ensure the safety of not only the families that we serve, but for the friends and relatives visiting.
+Our funeral home is regularly being cleaned and disinfected to try and ensure the safety of not only the families that we serve, but for the friends and relatives visiting.
 Our staff is available to assist anyone who feels uncomfortable opening doors, signing registry books, leaving cards, and things of the like.
 Our building is stocked with hand sanitizers and soap to make sure everyone has ample ability to clean and disinfect.